-The Company also records revenue based upon a monthly fee charged for each seat using the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
+The Company records revenue for its traditional direct sales and Internet download sales based upon a monthly fee charged for each seat using the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
 The Company recognizes monthly service revenue fees as services are provided.
 The Company's service agreements typically have no termination date and are terminable by either party upon 30 to 90 days' notice without penalty.

 The Company also generates revenue from web hosting and call center referrals.
 The Company recognizes commissions based on revenue generated from these referrals upon notification from the other party of sales attributable to LivePerson.
 To date, revenues from commissions have not been material.
 Professional services revenue consists of training provided to customers.
 Revenue is recognized when services are provided and collection of the resulting receivable is probable.
-During the three months ended March 31, 2001 and 2000, revenue from professional services was \$38 and \$0, respectively.
+To date, revenue from professional services has not been material.